highscrren-dotcom/paperhands/docs/classes/MCPValidationService.md

 validate: (mcpName: string, source: string) => void
 ```

-Validates that an MCP is registered and its strategy
+Validates that an MCP (Model Context Protocol) instance is registered and its strategy
 dependency passes validation.
 Memoized by MCP name — the
 check runs once per name, later calls are no-ops.